Sherah Martin Kemp Art

 The Collection: "Savannah at Night"

 I first fell in love with Savannah in the nighttime.
-The first time I saw it, I was dating Emil (who is now my husband) and he lived in Pooler, while I lived in North Florida.
+The first time I saw it, I was dating Emil (who is now my husband) and he lived near Savannah while I lived in North Florida.
 He drove me through downtown at night, during my first visit up here.
 That was when I met Savannah.
 Many date nights, also were spent, in the coming year and a half; and even after we were married.
-The architecture, the lights, the trees, the city.
-They all became a source of deep longing to get back to painting again.
+The architecture, the lights, the trees, the city: They all became a source of deep longing to get back to painting again.

 Whatever level you connect to these paintings on; I hope you may feel a connection.
 That they would draw you in and make you feel things, and see things - maybe just a bit differently than you ever have before.